- An Introduction to Agile and Scrum

 The team and Scrum Master are considered committed by nearly everyone in the Scrum community.
 There is some disagreement about the product owner.
 My view is that a product owner should be considered a dedicated participant of the project.
 (And should behave as one, too.)

-All team members are required to attend scrum meetings.
-Since both the Scrum Master and product owner are committed team members, they are expected to attend and participate.
 Anyone else (for example, a departmental VP, a salesperson or a developer from another project) is allowed to attend, but is there only to listen.
-This makes scrum meetings an excellent way for a Scrum team to disseminate information -- if you're interested in hearing where things are at, attend that day's meeting.
+This makes Scrum meetings an excellent way for a Scrum team to disseminate information -- if you're interested in hearing where an item from the sprint backlog is at, or how the sprint goal is going, attend that day's meeting.

 - What did you do yesterday?